AbuSalehFaysal/my-journey-to-product-management/README.md

 Lifecycle The introduction phase starts when a product makes its first step to market from development.
 PM's primary responsibility in the introduction phase is monitoring the product's performance in the market and gathering feedback from early-stage customers.

-## The Growth Phase of Product Development
+## Growth Phase of Product Development

 After the Development & Introduction phase, the real challenge begins—scaling the product.
 This is where a Product Manager must turn insights into action.